1860 Wiyot massacre: Aftermath and present day

-The Wiyot Tribe said their people were not allowed to return to the island or their other lands.
+The Wiyot Tribe said their people were not allowed to return to Tuluwat or their other lands.
 Soldiers from Fort Humboldt took many of the surviving Wiyot into protective custody at the fort, later transporting them to the Klamath River Reservation.
-They did not leave their former home without any resistance.
-Many Wiyots returned home soon after arriving at the Fort and attacks on White settlements were stronger in areas with sparse settlement of White people.
-Recently the Wiyot have been repurchasing the land in order to perform their annual World Renewal Ceremony.
+Several nonetheless returned home soon after, and attacks on white settlements were stronger in areas with sparse settlement of white people.